-1) Menhaden Purse Seine Fishing Vessel License - required if intending to take menhaden with a purse seine of shirred net from any State waters

-- The fees for this license range from \$20 \$700 depending on vessel tonnage. - The license needs to be renewed annually. - Vessel is designated as either the catch or carry vessel. - The maximum length of any vessel in the State's waters purse seine fishery is 90 feet. - The maximum length of the purse seine net is 150 fathoms (900 feet). - The removal of fish from the purse seine shall be by brailing or dip net only. - All fishing and related activities may not occur within 0.6 nautical miles from shore. - No fishing is permitted between sunset and sunrise. - No fishing is permitted on Saturdays, Sundays, and any holiday officially observed by the State of New Jersey. - Transferability and/or vessel upgrade is allowed within this State's waters fishery. - In the case of carry vessels licensed to land by purse seine, the replacement vessel shall be no greater than 10 percent in length or 10 percent in hold capacity, as measured in cubic feet, of the originally licensed carry vessel.
+- 1) Menhaden Purse Seine Fishing Vessel License required if intending to take menhaden with a purse seine or shirred net from any State waters - The fees for this license range from \$20 \$1500 depending on vessel tonnage. - The license needs to be renewed annually. - Vessel is designated as either the catch or carry vessel. - The maximum length of any vessel in the State's waters purse seine fishery is 90 feet. - The maximum length of the purse seine net is 150 fathoms (900 feet). - The removal of fish from the purse seine shall be by brailing or dip net only. - All fishing and related activities may not occur within 0.6 nautical miles from shore. - No fishing is permitted between sunset and sunrise. - · No fishing is permitted on Saturdays, Sundays, and any holiday officially observed by the State of New Jersey. - Transferability and/or vessel upgrade is allowed within this State's waters fishery. - In the case of carry vessels licensed to land by purse seine, the replacement vessel shall be no greater than 10 percent in length or 10 percent in hold capacity, as measured in cubic feet, of the originally licensed carry vessel. - 2) Menhaden Purse Seine Fishing Vessel Operators License-required if the Menhaden Purse Seine Fishing Vessel License owner is not the operator of the licensed purse seine vessel (i.e. issued to an operator/captain if person is not the owner of the Menhaden Purse Seine Fishing Vessel License). - Fees: Resident \$50; Non-resident \$75. - Issued to and in the name of the vessel operator. - 3) New Jersey Menhaden Landing License required in order to land more than 100 pounds of menhaden at any time for the purpose of sale or barter and to participate in the directed fishery for menhaden. - Limited Entry License - License is specific to the gear type listed on the license. - The owner of a New Jersey Menhaden Landing License will be required to sell all menhaden to an entity in possession of a New Jersey Menhaden Dealer License. - •The owner of a New Jersey Menhaden Landing License will also be required to report all landings monthly in a format provided by the Department of Environmental Protection. - All license holders must provide, at the time of licensure, their e-mail address in order for the Commissioner to provide timely notice of any season closure - The license needs to be renewed annually. - The cost of the New Jersey Menhaden Landing License is as follows: - Landing license assigned to a purse seine vessel costs \$150 residents; \$750 non-residents. - Landing license assigned to all other gear costs \$50 residents; \$250 non-residents. - A vessel or individual that does not possess a New Jersey Menhaden Landing License or Personal Use Limited Sale License shall be permitted to land no more than 100 pounds of menhaden at any time on any trip or day.
+Also, these landings must be sold to an entity in possession of a New Jersey Menhaden Dealer License (see below).